ELanning/SPIKERR/README.md

 All PRs, ideas, and fixes are welcome.
 If you are making major changes, a design doc before you start to get feedback may expedite the process.

 Your PR must pass the automated tests.
-The [semver](https://semver.org/) should be incremented appropriately as well.
+The [semver](https://semver.org/) should be incremented as appropriate.

 If you're looking for ideas, [the issues page](https://github.com/ELanning/SPIKERR/issues) is a good place to start.